IBM/maximo-labs/MkDocs/monitor_autoai_8.4/docs/setup_local_environment.md

 ## Install and Launch Jupyter
 <a name="jupyter"></a>

-is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and algorithms for working with AI Models and functions.
+Jupyter is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and algorithms for working with AI Models and functions.

 1. Install Jupyter using [instructions](https://jupyter.org/install) Use the `Pip Install` option.